AndrewJCave/devops-blog/README.md

 # devops-blog
-A blog to discuss devops topics from the perspective of a veteran tecnologist
+A blog to discuss devops topics from the perspective of a veteran technologist